Editor’s note: This article was updated for accuracy on September 5, 2017.

-Amid the feelings of excitement when preparing to adventure abroad to teach English overseas can come the anxiety over personal safety in a foreign environment.
+Amid the feelings of excitement when preparing to adventure abroad to teach English in Nicaragua or abroad can come the anxiety over personal safety in a foreign environment.
 Moving to a new city and a new country, especially where you may never have been and where you may not know anybody can be a bit daunting and safety is certainly one concern that almost invariably arises.

-No place in the world is 100% safe (simply watch your hometown nightly news), and you always have to use common sense, but remember that most countries in the world have far lower crime rates than the United States and that you will be far less likely to be affected by violent crime in Tokyo, Taipei or Abu Dhabi than you will be in Philadelphia, New Orleans or Dallas.
+No place in the world is 100% safe (simply watch your hometown nightly news), and you always have to use common sense, but remember that most countries in the world have far lower crime rates than the United States and that you will be far less likely to be affected by violent crime in Leon or Managua than you will be in Philadelphia, New Orleans or Dallas.
+(Nicaragua is among the safest countries in Latin America, and the safest in Central America!)

 Still, you always want to take smart precautions and get into good habits, just as you do in your home community.
 To help you prepare to make your adventure overseas a safe one, here are 11 basic tips that can help you stay safe while teaching English abroad.